The Quantitative Behavior of Asymptotic Syzygies for Hirzebruch Surfaces

 Our main results are twofold, and can be visualized in the case of $\P^{1}\times\P^{1}$ embedded by $\O_{\P^{1}\times\P^{1}}(d,2)$.
 Below we plot the entries of the two interesting rows of the Betti table for $d=3,5,10,$ and $20$.

 In line with Ein, Erman, and Lazarsfeld's normality heuristic Figure~\ref{fig:examples} shows that the first row of these Betti tables appears to be approaching a normal distribution.
-Our first result says this behavior generalizes to all Hirzebruch surfaces, which we denote by $\F_{t}$, with respect to the line bundle $\O_{\F_{t}}(d,2)=dE+2F$ where we identify $\Nef(\F_{t})\cong\N\langle E\rangle\oplus\N\langle F\rangle$ with $E$ being the fibre of the map to $\P^1$.
+Our first result says this behavior generalizes to all Hirzebruch surfaces, which we denote by $\F_{t}$, with respect to the line bundle $\O_{\F_{t}}(d,2)=2E+dF$ where we identify $\Nef(\F_{t})\cong\N\langle E\rangle\oplus\N\langle F\rangle$ with $F$ being the fibre of the map to $\P^1$ and $E$ being the exceptional curve.
 Note the only previously known examples satisfying Ein, Erman, and Lazarsfeld's heuristic were smooth curves \cite{einErmanLazarsfeld15}*{Proposition~A} and random monomial ideals \cite{ermanYang18}*{Theorem~1.4}.

 Returning to Figure~\ref{fig:examples}, one sees that the second row of the Betti table of $\P^1\times\P^1$ embedding by $\O_{\P^{1}\times\P^{1}}(d,2)$ looks quite dissimilar to a normal distribution.
 At best, the second row appears to converge to some fraction of a normal distribution.
 Our second main result shows that this failure of Ein, Erman, and Lazarsfeld's normality heuristic occurs for the second row of all Hirzebruch surfaces embedded by $\O_{\F_{t}}(d,2)$.